Satpanth: People

 The people of the Satpanth consist mostly of high-caste converts of Lohana origin.
 Others are from Rajput, merchant, and farming castes including those that claim to be from Patidar and Patel communities belonging to Western and Northwestern India.
 Athiya Patel's are not generally accepted as authentic Patidars, and adopted the surname for social mobility.
 Some are migrants from neighbouring Indian states—including Madhya Pradesh, the Punjab and Rajasthan—who now reside in Gujarat (mainly the Kutch and commercial areas) and Mumbai.
-Many community are also of this faith.
 Followers of Satpanth are also present in significant numbers in Jalgaon, Nandurbar and Dhule districts of Northern Maharashtra.
-The followers are divided into two essential groups, one group identifies as Hindu and follows the leadership of the Kakas as priests, the other group identifies as Muslim and follows either Sunni Sufi Islam or Twelver Shia Islam with Pir Imam Shah as a common saint between the two groups.
+The followers are divided into two essential groups, one group identifies as Hindu and follows the leadership of the Kakas as priests, the other group identifies as Muslim Shia Ismaili, which makes Pir Sadardin a figure of common veneration by both groups.

 Satpanth is used as a means of self-identification for millions of resident and non-resident Indians, and due to the varying degrees of its syncretic structure, there are various sects who reject a singular leadership and elect local committees.
-The leadership of the Muslim identifying group of Satpanthis is led by the descendants of Pir Imam Shah known as Saiyeds.
+The leadership of the Muslim identifying group of Satpanthis is led by the descendants of Pir Sadardin are known as Sayyids.
 Other groups will appoint a single Mukhi or a group of Mukhis to represent their leadership.

-Satpanth followers that are more aligned with traditional Ismailism, called Mureeds, believe that the physical form of the Imam is merely a vessel for the spiritual Imam which is Nūr or eternal light.
-They also believe that his farmans (proclamations), his shabd (word) and his formless being are the real Imam.
-These separate concepts of an esoteric Imam and an exoteric Imam are called "Baatini Imam" and "Zahiri Imam".
+Satpanth followers that are more aligned with traditional Ismailism, called Murīds, believe that the physical form of the Imam is merely a vessel for the spiritual Imam which is Nūr or spiritual light.
+They also believe that his Farmans (orders), his Shabd (word) and his formless being are the real Imam.
+These separate concepts of an esoteric Imam and an exoteric Imam are called "Batini Imam" and "Zahiri Imam".

-Satpanth devotees believe in "Nurani Didar," which is the "vision of light" or enlightenment one achieves when one views the True Imam.
+Satpanth devotees believe in "Nurani Deedar," which is the vision of light one achieves when one views the True Imam.
 This, again, has an esoteric and an exoteric meaning.